Pokecord-Official/Pokecord-Guide/items.md

 ## <div style="display: flex;align-items: center"><img src="https://cdn.discordapp.com/emojis/1310086024118145055.png" width="40" height="40" style="margin-right:5px">Rare Energy</div>

-Rare energy is a consumable item that re-activates the Rare Element.
-This item can either be purchased from the market or obtained for free by hitting a jackpot when [voting](/strategies/earning.md#voting) for the bot on Top.gg.
+Rare energy is a consumable item that re-activates the [Rare Element](./items.md#rare-element).
+This item can either be purchased from the [market](./commands/market.md) or obtained for free by hitting a jackpot when [voting](/strategies/earning.md#voting) for the bot on Top.gg.

 ## <div style="display: flex;align-items: center"><img src="https://cdn.discordapp.com/emojis/1310098780787445862.png" width="40" height="40" style="margin-right:5px">Magic Flute</div>

-Magic flute is a consumable item in the [shop](/commands/shop.md) that can be used to reroll a Pokémon's ivs.
-This item cannot be used on the same Pokémon if the new value is higher than the original.
+Magic flute is a consumable item in the [shop](/commands/shop.md) that can be used to reroll the IVs of a Pokémon.
+This item cannot be used on the same Pokémon if the new IV value is higher than the original.